wilkens-teaching/info3350-s22/schedule.md

 **Problem sets** will be **distributed** via CMS no later than the Friday indicated.
 They are are due the following Thursday evening via CMS unless otherwise indicated on CMS.

-Occasional brief **responses** are due on Tuesdays before 3pm.
-Details to come once enrollment is finalized.
+Occasional brief **responses** are due as assigned on Tuesdays before 4:00pm.
+For details, see the [Discussions section of Canvas](https://canvas.cornell.edu/courses/39210/discussion_topics/390956).

 * **HDA** = *Humanities Data Analysis*, the course textbook
 * **JM** = Jurafsky and Martin, *Speech and Language Processing, 3rd ed.* (online)